TDT4237/moviereviews/README.md

     apt-get install php5-sqlite sqlite3 // debian/ubuntu
     pacman -Syu php-sqlite // archlinux

-Create SQL tables and fill data with `php composer.phar run-script up`.
+Create SQL tables and fill data with `php composer.phar up`.
 Inspect db with `sqlite3 app.db`.
 To list all tables run `.tables`.
 To describe a single table by name run `.dump users`.
 For nicer layout run`.mode column` and `.headers on`.